Selling a Construction Company: 5 Tips for Success

 Equipment Upkeep

 Your inventory value is a significant part of your construction company’s worth.
-To ensure a top sales price, make sure your equipment is in the best condition possible prior to a business valuation.
+To ensure a top sales price, ensure your equipment is in the best condition possible before a business valuation.
 Yes, equipment upkeep is expensive, but you will get that money back when the deal closes.
 Take the time now to ensure your equipment stays on schedule for routine maintenance, that repairs are being completed, and that equipment is replaced when necessary.
-If you are still a few years away from selling, now is the time to remember that it is wise to spread maintenance costs over the lifespan of the piece of equipment rather than scrambling to complete repairs while you are preparing to sell.
-Equipment value is particularly important in the construction industry, and an impressive inventory will not only increase the sales price of your business but will also attract more buyers.
+If you are still a few years away from selling, now is the time to remember that it is wise to spread maintenance costs over the lifespan of the piece of equipment rather than scrambling to complete repairs while preparing to sell.
+Equipment value is particularly important in the construction industry, and an impressive inventory will increase your business’s sales price and attract more buyers.

 Management Team

 Having a strong management team in place is one of the most overlooked value boosters for any business.
 Why?
-Because when the owner is heavily involved in the details of the company including operations and client relationships, it can be extremely difficult for a new owner to transition into the business.
-This is a high-risk situation for most buyers as they consider the potential fallout from the owner’s exit.
+Because when the owner is heavily involved in the company’s details, including operations and client relationships, it can be extremely difficult for a new owner to transition into the business.
+Most buyers consider this a high-risk situation as they consider the potential fallout from the owner’s exit.
 For example, if you as the owner manage most of the large accounts, since those customers are only familiar with you, it can be problematic for a buyer to step in and take those accounts over or at least keep the same relationship.
-This is an extremely common issue, and If you recognize this problem within your construction company, do not worry.
+This is an extremely common issue, and if you recognize this problem within your construction company, do not worry.
 It can be fixed.
-The solution is to build out your management team, or perhaps to better empower the management team you already have.
-Once that team is established, it is time to begin transferring your responsibilities.
+The solution is to build out your management team or perhaps to better empower your existing management team.
+Once you establish that team, it is time to begin transferring your responsibilities.
 Then, when the new owner comes on board, the transition will be virtually seamless.

 3. Consider the reason why you are selling your construction company.